UKPLab/BrokerIO/README.md

 Docker and docker-compose are required to run the NLP server.
 Please install them according to the official documentation.

+Make sure that your local installation of Celery is either compatible (see environment.yaml) or does not over-shadow the conda-installed version.
+Check location with `which celery` and version with `celery --version`.

 ### Build

 To build the NLP server, run the following command in the root directory of the project: